 Analyzer: An automated instrument that performs testing on biological specimens upon request from the Automation Manager managing this instrument.
-Each request for testing on a specimen sent by the Automation Manager to the Analyzer is called an Analytical Work Order Step
+Each request for testing on a specimen sent by the Automation Manager to the Analyzer is called an Analytical Work Order Step (AWOS).

-1920 (AWOS).
 The instrument sends back to the Automation Manager the observations produced and any related conditions or events.
 In addition, the Analyzer may perform QC testing for its own surveillance, and also sends its QC results to the Automation Manager.
 This actor is involved in the LDA profile.

 Automation Manager: A system or component that manages the automation in the laboratory or a part of it.
-Automation involves the integration or interfacing of automated or robotic transport systems, analytical instruments, and pre- or post-analytical process equipment such as automated centrifuges and aliquoters, decappers, recappers, sorters, and specimen storage and retrieval systems.
+Automation involves the integration or interfacing of automated or robotic transport systems, analytical instruments, and pre- or post-analytical process equipment such as automated centrifuges and aliquoters, decappers, recappers, sorters, and specimen storage and retrieval

+- 1970 systems.
 This actor receives work orders from the Order Filler.
-It manages the processing of the ordered tests on the appropriate devices, and sends technically validated results back to the Order
+It manages the processing of the ordered tests on the appropriate devices, and sends technically validated results back to the Order Filler.

-1930 Filler.
 This actor must be considered even if it manages a small part of the analytical process; e.g., if it manages one single analytical instrument.
 Multiple Automation Managers can be related to one Order Filler.
-This actor is involved in the LTW and LDA profiles.

-Code Set Master: A system which owns (is responsible for the maintenance of) one or several code sets.
+This actor is involved in the LTW and LDA profiles. - 1975 Code Set Master: A system which owns (is responsible for the maintenance of) one or several code sets.
 This system may be a LIS, a CIS, a HIS, a LAS or an Enterprise Common Repository.
 Code sets can be sent on a routine basis (e.g., every week) or every time the code set changes.
 A code set may contain battery, test and observation codes.
+This actor is involved in the LCSD profile. - 1980 Code Set Consumer: A system which receives code sets from Code Set Master(s) and updates its internal tables to reflect the code set as maintained by the Code Set Master.
 This actor is involved in the LCSD profile.